MarcoGeaJr/MarcoGeaJr/README.md

 In my daily routine, I also serve as a mentor, leading and guiding fellow developers, making strategic architecture decisions, reviewing code, prioritizing tasks, and creating CI/CD pipelines to ensure the seamless delivery of high-quality applications.

-Currently, I am focused on studying design patterns, clean code, good code design, and well-architected applications to create modern, scalable, and resilient applications.
+Currently, I am focused on studying design patterns, clean code, well-designed code, and well-architected applications to create modern, scalable, and resilient applications.

 <br>